Onflow: a model free, online portfolio allocation algorithm robust to transaction fees: Onflow algorithm: intuition and formal definition

-Rebalancing a portfolio of total value $V$ that drifted to $\pi_{t+}$ to the target allocation $\pi$ will lower $V$ to $V- V\xi \sum_k |\pi_{t+}(k)-\pi(k)|$ i.e. will act by a multiplication with $1- \xi \sum_k |\pi_{t+}(k)-\pi(k)| = e^{\ln(1- \xi \sum_k |\pi_{t+}(k)- \pi(k)|)} \simeq e^{-\xi \sum_k |\pi_{t+}(k)-\pi(k)|}$ where for the last approximation we used that transaction fee level $\xi$ is small compared to $1$\footnote{Of course, it is possible to not employ this approximation and use the exact relation at the cost of more complicated formulas involving the logarithmic derivative; we noticed however that in practice this has no impact on the results and stick with the simpler form.}.
-As a technical detail, the absolute value $|\cdot|$ above is not smooth enough and may induce numerical instabilities in the computations; to avoid this we regularize it to $\sqrt{|\cdot|^2+a^2} -a$ which is differentiable for any $a>0$ and converges to the absolute value for $a\to 0$; such a function proved to be useful in many areas of machine learning, cf.~\cite{pseudo_huber_loss,turinici_radonsobolev_2021} and is sometime called "pseudo-Huber" loss.
+Rebalancing a portfolio of total value $V$ whose allocation drifted to $\pi_{t+}$ to some target allocation $\pi$ will lower $V$ to $V- V\xi \sum_k |\pi_{t+}(k)-\pi(k)|$ i.e. will act by a multiplication with $1- \xi \sum_k |\pi_{t+}(k)-\pi(k)| \simeq e^{-\xi \sum_k |\pi_{t+}(k)-\pi(k)|}$ where for the approximation we used that $\xi$ is small compared to $1$\footnote{Of course, it is possible to not employ this approximation and use the exact relation at the cost of more complicated formulas involving the logarithmic derivative; we noticed however that in practice this has no impact on the results and stick with the simpler form.}.
+As a technical detail, the absolute value $|\cdot|$ above is not smooth enough and may induce numerical instabilities in the computations; to avoid this we regularize it to $\sqrt{|\cdot|^2+a^2} -a$; such a function proved to be useful in many areas of machine learning, cf.~\cite{pseudo_huber_loss,turinici_radonsobolev_2021} and is sometime called "pseudo-Huber" loss.
+Replacing the nonsmooth $|\cdot|$ term with a pseudo-Huber loss offers several practical benefits in gradient flow dynamics: it ensures differentiability everywhere, including near zero, which improves numerical stability and convergence; moreover the smooth transition from quadratic behavior around zero to linear growth for large $|x|$ provides better conditioning and avoids abrupt gradient changes.
+In addition this formulation also maintains robustness to outliers while preventing gradient explosions, making it suitable for regularization tasks.
+Another benefit is that the resulting continuous-time dynamics is well-behaved and easier to integrate, which is critical for stable optimization in real-world applications.
 For numerical tests we set $a=10^{-6}$.

 Recalling that we are maximizing the expectation of the logarithm of the rewards, the transaction fees are therefore modeled as~: